PsyTeachR/mcs-conv/docs/appendix-0.md

 This is how the data for your quantitative report is structured.
 All the data you have is in a single table and there is a column that tells you what group it is from (in this case `sample` but for the quant report this might be gender or whether the student is mature).

 To use `cocor` to compare the correlations you will need to transform it into a list object.
-We achieve this by creating two separate obkects for each sample using `filter()` and then we combine them back into a `list`.
+We achieve this by creating two separate objects for each sample using `filter()` and then we combine them back into a `list`.
+We've also added in the code to ensure that the table is a data frame because `cocor` is a bit fussy about what it needs.

 ```r